AustinWise/IlLinkerExample/README.md

 # Results

+These numbers do no include the native executables, which on Windows X64 are about 9MB.
 Deleted assemblies are not included in this list.

 |                        |Before linking (B)|After linking (B)|Size decrease|
 |------------------------|------------------|-----------------|-------------|